-I have given over 1,200 paid talks to over 150,000 delegates, spoken in nearly every county in England, all over Europe and in the US and Africa, and have appeared on US TV networks ABC, CBS, NBC and Fox on the Brian Tracy TV Show.
-I am a judge for the British Excellence in Sales and Marketing Awards (BESMA) and have spoken three times at the Institute of Sales and Marketing Management’s (ISMM) conference.
+I have given over 1,500 paid talks to over 200,000 delegates, spoken all over the world and have appeared on US TV networks ABC, CBS, NBC and Fox on the Brian Tracy TV Show.
+I am a judge for the British Excellence in Sales and Marketing Awards (BESMA), have keynoted three times at the prestigious National Sales Conference and am a Fellow of the ISM.
 My expertise has been sought out by multi-nationals that include UBS, The Royal Bank of Canada, Microsoft and Renault Trucks, I know what it takes to give you a good event and get the results you are looking for.

 I am the author of three books and the founder of the ‘I am 10’ success philosophy and programmes.
 My insights, tips and advice are shared by high-performing professionals, business leaders and organisations around the world to achieve commercial success.
 My blog is one of the top 25 sales blogs in the world and I have contributed to leading industry magazines such as the ISM’s Winning Edge magazine, the national press (including the Guardian and the Financial Times) and TV.